awslabs/aws-encryption-sdk-specification/changes/2024-05-20-keystore-kms-config/change.md

-The (Branch) Keystore and the AWS KMS Hierarchical Keyring can be used to facilitate Client Side Encryption for a Multi-tenant environment where each tenant has a unique [Branch Key](../../framework/structures.md#branch-key-materials).
+The (Branch) Keystore and the AWS KMS Hierarchical Keyring can be used to facilitate Client Side Encryption for a Multi-tenant environment where each tenant has at least one [Branch Key](../../framework/structures.md#branch-key-materials).
 However, Tenants may want an MPL Consumer to protect their data with a particular KMS Key that is NOT necessarily the same